-and hope no one is watching.
+Stories about people who mean well, unravel anyway, and hope no one is watching.

-Developing the one-hour drama Hancock Park and the YA novel 1986: two character-driven stories about survival, memory, and what we take with us.
+Character-driven stories about survival, memory, and what we take with us.

 Current Projects